 The diesel was a 2.8 liter version, with all of 80 hp.
 Compared to the many inconsistent diesel efforts of the time, this one seems to have a pretty good rep. Some folks have logged very high miles on theirs.
 Too bad turbos were still not common on diesels; that would have really made this one attractive, and a serious threat to the 3 liter Mercedes turbo-diesel that ruled the oil-burner roost then.

 The Maxima interior was pretty typical for a mid-grade Japanese car of the times.
-Not exactly brimming with atmosphere, but plenty of high quality materials.
+Not exactly brimming with atmosphere, but plenty of fairly high quality materials.
 Made for the long haul.

 This first generation Maxima was of course the last with rear wheel drive, and enjoyed four wheel independent suspension.
 The result was considered to be quite competent, and the Maxima made a good impression.
 Datsun’s sporting aspirations were still a bit more on display than in cometitive cars like the Toyota Cressida.
 And as lots of Detroit sedans were going fwd, the Maxima’s rep as a sports sedan was not unfounded.